ArtifexSoftware/ghostpdl/doc/src/Source.rst

 PDF interpreter
 --------------------

-The PDF interpreter is written entirely in PostScript.
-Its main loop is the ``.pdfrun`` procedure in ``pdf_base.ps``.
-When the PDF interpreter is configured into the build, it redefines the "run" operator to test whether the file is a PDF file.
-This redefinition is near the beginning of ``pdf_main.ps``.
+The PDF interpreter is written entirely in ``C`` meaning it's faster than the old interpreter, uses less memory, is more robust and more secure because it can't execute PostScript.
+Furthermore it is easier to maintain than previous versions.